 Over billions of years, a vast array of complex life-forms have evolved, each distinctively adapted to survive long enough to reproduce and pass their genes on to future generations.
 Fish have gills; rosebushes have thorns; squirrels bury acorns and retrieve them months later; termites eat wood.
 There seems to be no limit to the marvelous variety of ways creatures of all species adhere to the fundamental biological imperative: staying alive.

 Our instinct for survival is only one side of the paradox we live in; the other side is that we live with the knowledge that the desire to survive will inevitably be thwarted.
-What separates us from, say, a cow and a beaver, is that we have the capacity to contemplate our own mortality – through self-awareness.
+What separates us from, say, a cow or a beaver, is that we have the capacity to contemplate our own mortality – through self-awareness.
 The self-awareness of our eventual mortality is possible thanks to our incredibly sophisticated and complex apparatus: our brain.
 What makes us unique is that you can think about where you are at right now.
 Moreover, you can think about yourself thinking about where you are right now.
 Your knowledge that you exist is a powerful feature with humans because it enables us to contemplate our mortality.
 Look at what happens in a herd of cows when one or two keels over and dies; nothing changes, cows still graze without the thought, “Am I next?”
 We, on the other hand, are very different.
 As the Danish philosopher Soren Kierkegaard pointed out, since you are aware that you exist, you will experience two unique human emotions: awe and dread.
 When Viktor Frankl was in the Nazi camp, at times he stepped into awe while contemplating his deep love for his wife, and in the next moment would realize the immediate dread that he was engulfed in.

 How We Manage Terror